The Universal Time-Dependent Ginzburg-Landau theory: Introduction

-While obtaining a manageable set of differential equations describing arbitrary non-equilibrium phenomena in superconductors is probably a hopeless task, a promising avenue is to assume local thermodynamic equilibrium and explore the consequences.
-In other words, one can study the hydrodynamics of superconductors.
 Recently, a much better understanding of general principles constraining hydrodynamic equations has been achieved \cite{Kovtunetal,HarderKovtunRitz,Haehletal,Haehletal2,Jensenetal,Siebereretal,CrossleyGloriosoLiu,CrossleyGloriosoLiu2}.
 These developments build on an old observation that the stochastic dynamics of classical dissipative systems can be described using the path-integral formalism with a doubled number of variables.
 Such a theory can be thought of as a version of the Schwinger-Keldysh (SK) formalism which is used to describe quantum dynamics of arbitrary mixed states.
 To obtain an effective long-distance low-frequency description, one needs to impose all the relevant symmetries and to Taylor-expand the SK action in the number of spatial and time derivatives.
 The key new observation is that the requirement of local thermal equilibrium is equivalent to a certain $\ZZ_2$ symmetry of the SK action called the Kubo-Martin-Schwinger (KMS) symmetry \cite{Siebereretal,CrossleyGloriosoLiu,CrossleyGloriosoLiu2} (see \cite{GloriosoLiu} for a pedagogical review).
 Imposing KMS symmetry ensures that the theory satisfies the usual physical requirements: the existence of the local entropy function and entropy current, Onsager reciprocity, and the fluctuation-dissipation theorem.
 Positivity of the entropy production is equivalent to the positivity of the imaginary part of the SK action.